tunderdomb/deepdep/README.md

       .include("some.js", "/other.js", "../that-one.js")
       .from("that/dir")
       .watch("window.some", "other", "thatOne")
-      .loaded(function( some, other, thatOne){
+      .loaded(function( some, other, thatOne ){
+        // some.js defined window.some
+        // other.js defined window.other
+      })

+`.loaded()` returns the deepdep function, so you can start with a new loading session right away

+    deepdep
+      .include("some.js", "bundled.js").from("here").watch("some")
+      .loaded(function( some ){
-        // .. all of them loaded and executed
+        // window.some available and bundle js loaded and even its dependencies })

+      .include("new-loading-session.js")
+      .loaded(function(){
+        // now this will execute if the above include loaded
+        // separately from the previous loaded call
       })

 ## The catch